Deliver One Time Only

 The information herein is intended for educational purposes only.
 This information should not substitute for seeking responsible, professional medical care.
 The information provided should not be used during any medical emergency.
 Not intended to be used for the diagnosis, treatment, prevention, or curing of any medical condition.
 Consult with your healthcare provider before using any herbal supplement.

-Bacopa Monnieri is traditionally used as a brain tonic to support clarity in thinking, learning, memory development, and concentration in otherwise healthy adults.
+Bacopa monnieri (Waterhyssop, Brahmi) has traditionally been used as a brain tonic to support clarity in thinking, learning, memory development, and concentration in otherwise healthy adults.
 Some research suggests it may also protect brain cells from chemicals involved in Alzheimer’s disease.